Emilinya/emilie.moe/preprocessor/content/blog/omega_optimizer/optimization.md

 ### A combined approach

 I have now described two optimization algorithms with complimentary benefits and drawbacks.
-Gradient descent is a robust algorithm, it will typically converge to a minimum even if your initial value is far away, but it converges to the minimum relatively slowly.
-On the other hand, Newton's method converges very quickly if the initial value is close, but if it is not, it will act erratically.
-The logical thing to do is then to use both methods, where you start with a few steps of gradient descent to get a value close to the minimum, and then use Newton's method to quickly converge to the minimum.
+Gradient descent is a robust algorithm, it will typically converge to a minimum even for a bad initial value, but it converges to the minimum relatively slowly.
+On the other hand, the global Newton's method converges very quickly if the hessian at the initial value is positive-definite, but if it is not, it will not work.
+The logical thing to do is then to use both methods, where you do gradient descent steps while the hessian is negative, and then switch to Newton to quickly converge to the minimum.
 This leads to the following algorithm:

 > Set $x_{best} = x_0$.
 >